- Guidelines for Businesses

 - Preferences information: Selected preferences associated with your account, including specific consents you have given or declined, newsletters or similar email preferences and cookies containing your preferences.

 - Communication information: Includes communications we receive from you such as review notifications, feedback, help requests and queries via email, and other electronic communication methods, as well as metadata associated with those communications, such as time and date.

-- Call recordings: All inbound and outbound telephone calls made to or by Trustpilot may be recorded for training and quality control purposes.
+- Call recordings: All inbound and outbound telephone calls made to or by Trustpilot may be recorded for training, quality control and compliance purposes.
 Personal data (for example, name and contact details) revealed during a telephone call will be digitally recorded to deliver appropriate services.